 Except for the Ponte Sant’Angelo there are three more bridges connecting the rione Ponte to the rioni Borgo and Prati.
 On top of that, there is the Ponte Rotto (Broken Bridge), the ruins of which can only be seen at low tide.

 Already in the first days of its existence, Ponte was an area with many tourists.
-Almost every road leading to the Vatican automatically ended at the Ponte Sant’Angelo so there has always a variety off hotels, inns and even souvenir shops in the area.
+Almost every road leading to the Vatican automatically ended at the Ponte Sant’Angelo so there has always been a variety of hotels, inns and even souvenir shops in the area.
 Many Romans chose the area to live in, because of the availability of drinkable water.

 Many rich and influential families had impressive palazzi built in the rione Ponte, which made the area all the more prestigious.
 Since the construction of the new bridges part of Ponte has lost some of its beauty, but once one is further away from the river the old glory of the quarter is still very visible.